 3) Your bank doesn’t know you’ve made the deposit.
 All that will be seen on your bank statement is a deposit into your PayPal account.
 If you make a withdrawal it will also just look like the money has come back out of PayPal.

-You can see why this is important to me if you read my post about How To Deposit And Keep Your Card Details Private.
+To see why this is important read our post on how to deposit and keep your card details private.
 This method stops the bank, and anyone reading your bank statements, from tracking your actions.

 For years I used to use my debit card for online gambling transactions and it wasn’t until pretty recently that I encountered any kind of problems.